klaatu01/yal/README.md

 - **App doesn’t appear in the list**
   Make sure it’s a proper `.app` bundle in `/Applications`, `/System/Applications`, or `~/Applications`.

+- **Window switching doesn’t work**
+    - Make sure you granted **Accessibility** and **Screen Recording** permissions in System Settings → **Privacy & Security**.
+    - Make sure the Mission Control shortcuts are enabled (see above).
+    - Try quitting and restarting YAL after granting permissions.
+    - It may not work with all apps, especially non-native ones.

 ---